Save Cars

 Some of my takeaways were:

 • The heart icon felt like the right choice.
-It’s a familiar pattern that also carries a positive emotional cue — users are saving vehicles that stand out to them.
+It’s a familiar pattern that also carries a positive emotional cue — users are favoriting vehicles that stand out to them.
 Tapping the heart aligns with that moment of interest: “I LOVE this car."

 • Simple animations were something I felt should really be a part of this experience to make tapping the heart interactive.